 IT Divergence In Motion: Oracle vs. Amazon

-In providing two very different next-gen database services, Oracle and Amazon have taken divergent paths in providing their next-generation relational databases.
-These decisions lead to an interesting head-to-head decision for companies seeking enterprise-grade database solutions.
+Oracle and Amazon have taken divergent paths in providing their next-generation relational databases, leading to an interesting head-to-head decision for companies seeking enterprise-grade database solutions.

 On the one hand, IT organizations that are philosophically seeking to manage IT as a true service have, in Oracle, an automated database option that will remove the need for direct database and maintenance administration.
 Oracle is removing a variety of traditional corporate controls and replacing them with guaranteed uptime, performance, maintenance, and error reduction.
 This is an outcome-based approach that is still relatively novel in the IT world.